FOSS-Supremacy/cursed-world/README.md

 ## Chat

+We have a Discord server for community discussions, you can join [here](https://discord.gg/d9ca4U64H4).

-You can join in our discussion rooms on Matrix [here](https://matrix.to/#/#foss-supremacy-join:matrix.org).
+The developer discussions happen on Matrix, you can join [here](https://matrix.to/#/#foss-supremacy-join:matrix.org).

 Once you join, request for an invite to the Matrix space.